 What breeds are good for canicross?

-While any breed is good for canicross if the dog is physically fit, healthy, and the proper age, working breeds are the most popular breed for canicross.
-Typically, dogs can race after they reach 12-18 months although you can do a little light training beforehand to get ready.
+While any breed is good for canicross so long as the dog is physically fit, healthy, and the proper age, working breeds are the most popular.
+Typically, dogs can race after they reach 12-18 months, although you can do a little light training beforehand to get ready.

-Just like humans, dogs’ bones take time to develop and you want to make sure that you don’t overwork your pup when he or she is still a growing puppy!
+Just like humans, dogs’ bones take time to develop, and you don’t want to overwork your dog when they are still a growing puppy!
 You can know for sure when to start by talking to your vet.